Bodiok007/DevOps/TerraformModules/ReadmeTerraformModules.md

 aws configure
 ```

-Also please put your ssh key name to next variable:
+Also please put your ssh key name (which is already available on AWS) to next variable:
 ```
 ssh_key_name  = "DevOps-key"
 ```